 Azure Virtual Machine is a vital part of hardware visualization.
 These machines are pre-made systems designed on the basis of visualization concepts.
 The concept behind Azure Virtual Machine is the same as cloud platform visualization.
 One of the main benefits of using Azure VM or Azure Virtual Machine is that the users can open and shut down whenever they like.
 It provides an ample amount of visualization flexibility without having to use the maintenance of physical hardware.

 However, users have to configure, patch, and install applications that run on it.
-Also, users can create SQL databases, directory domain service, Linux virtual machines, application services, and so on.
-Now you might be thinking about azure virtual machine types.
+Also, users can create SQL databases, directory domain services, Linux virtual machines, application services, and so on.
+Now you might be thinking about Azure virtual machine types.

 Different Types of Azure Virtual Machines

-Here are different types of Azure Virtual Machines:
+Here are the different types of Azure Virtual Machines: